A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Data and SED Modeling

 The majority of the redshifts are photometric, estimated using LePhare \citep{ilbert06}.
 These have a very low scatter of 0.007-0.009$(1+z)$ in the targeted redshift range \citep{laigle16}, though notably this comparison is only performed for bright galaxies targeted by spectroscopic programs.

 We select a stellar-mass complete sample of 41,148 objects at $0.2 < z < 0.8$ from this catalog, where the lower limit avoids the saturation limit for bright galaxies \citep{davidzon17} and the upper limit ensures overlap with the 3D-HST sample.
 The mass-complete limits are again taken from \citet{leja20}.
-We also adjust the $z=0.175$ mass-complete limit in COSMOS-2015 (see Section 2.1) upwards by 0.15 dex.
+Following the same procedure described in Section \ref{sec:3dhst}, we also adjust the $z=0.175$ ($z=0.5$) mass-complete limit in COSMOS-2015 upwards by 0.25 (0.1) dex.